Michelle Karvinen: Professional

 In May 2020, SVT Sport reported that Karvinen had reached a verbal agreement to leave Luleå and sign with the Shenzhen KRS Vanke Rays in the Zhenskaya Hockey League (ZhHL), in part due to the potentially full-time salary the club would be able to offer her and in part due to her desire to push her development further.
 However, as the COVID-19 pandemic created obstacles that made the participation of the KRS Vanke Rays in the 2020–21 ZhHL season uncertain, Karvinen opted to sign with the less risky HC Lugano in Switzerland.

 She scored 23 points in the first six games of the 2020–21 SWHL A season, leading the league in scoring before the season was temporarily suspended due to players testing positive for COVID-19.
 After play resumed, she tallied another 26 points in the remaining ten games of the season, finishing the season with more than 3 points per game and 12 points ahead of the next leading scorer.
 In the eight games of the playoffs, she added another five goals and seven assists.
 Assisted by Noemi Ryhner and Nicole Bullo, Karvinen scored the gold winning goal in the 52nd minute of Game 4 to claim Swiss Championship victory for Lugano.

 Karvinen declared for the 2025 PWHL Draft and entered the draft as the most established draft-eligible player.
 She was drafted seventh overall by the Vancouver Goldeneyes.
-She was signed by Vancouver in October 2025, ahead of their inaugural season.
+She was signed by Vancouver in October 2025, ahead of their inaugural season, reuniting with her former UND Coach Brian Idalski.

-International career
+International play

 She was the only European selected to the All-Star Team at the 2009 World Championships.

 Karvinen scored the gold medal goal against Canadian goaltender Emerance Maschmeyer in the championship game of the 2017 Nations Cup.

 She scored 7 points in 7 games at the 2019 IIHF Women's World Championship, serving as an assistant captain and being named to the tournament all-star team as Finland won silver for the first time in the country's history.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.